 If you have the time, energy, and inclination you may want to travel to get your RV and have it’s maiden voyage be the long drive home.
 Honestly I would have preferred to do it that way as I would have liked to put the first miles on our rig, but we simply didn’t have the time or flexibility back then.
 Of course now thing are different. 🙂

-We both have a lot of fun visiting RV Shows.
+I really enjoy visiting RV Shows.
 Not only are they a great place to get ideas for your own RV, but there are also thousands of RV accessories for sale, campground membership information from dozens of different campground networks, and you can even tour super high-end RVs like the Prevost I walked through.

 It helps to plan ahead by targeting specific models that you think you’ll be interested in.
 That said, stay flexible.
 As great as an RV may look in the brochure, it’s a whole different animal when you’re actually walking through it.
 Pay attention to things like fit and finish – especially the way drawers, shelves, and cupboards open, close and line up with each other as well as what parts are built using real wood, tile, or granite/Corian, vs. what’s laminate, linoleum, and formica.
 Some manufacturers cut corners in obvious and unacceptable ways, so pay attention to the differences from make to make and model to model.